-Turn out the lights-Decrease in light stimulates the body’s natural desire to rest.
-Light stimulates the Kidney–now yo
+Turn out the lights – Decrease in light stimulates the body’s natural desire to rest.
+Light stimulates the Kidneys and yang to move.

 Avoid stimulants and alcohol before bed – Coffee, alcohol, chocolate, sugar, spicy foods.
 Ingesting stimulating foods before bed can definitely chase away a good nights sleep.
 On the mental note, too stimulating of conversation, watching too much tv or getting wrapped up in a thrilling debate or novel will not allow the mind to settle down.
 Remember how minerals nourish Yin?
 Vitamins tonify Yang, so technically fall into the stimulant category.
 Avoid vitamins before bed.